Former Fernie councillor co-launches cannabis company - BC Local News

 “I’ve done enough research that I’m confident in my choice and my quality of life is better with less alcohol, and cannabis as an alternative to help me with my symptoms,” she told The Free Press in March of this year.

-When Nelson and Schafer first started to look into opening their own dispensary, they found there were endless hoops they had to jump through.
+When Nelson and Schafer first started to look into opening their own non-medical retail cannabis store, they found there were endless hoops they had to jump through.
 Schafer recalled an exciting moment for them when they received approval to take over the old Stop & Shop – but then the hard work began.

 “It’s hard, it’s baby steps,” he said.